 When in Cambridge, students enjoy the department's home, the historic Dana-Palmer House at 16 Quincy Street.
 With its comfortable lounge and meeting and seminar rooms as well as administrative and faculty offices, Dana-Palmer House provides an excellent setting for scholarly exchange.

-The Master of Arts (AM) Degree
+Master of Arts (AM)

-To obtain this degree the candidate must complete eight half-courses.
-One of these half-courses must be the Proseminar, another one must be in Comparative Literature, and the remaining six must include three in the first literature and two in the second literature.
-No more than one of the eight half-courses may be a reading course.
-Candidates are required to have at least as many 200-level as 100-level courses, and only in rare exceptions will courses below the 100-level be allowed to count toward the degree.
-The candidate must demonstrate proficiency in three languages, one of which may be English.
+To obtain the AM the candidate must complete eight semester courses.
+One of these courses must be the Proseminar, another must be a 200-level seminar in Comparative Literature, and the remaining six must include three in the first literature and two in the second literature.
+No more than one of the eight semester courses may be a 300-level reading course.

 The Doctor of Philosophy (PhD)